orvi-tmp/learning-c-with-pebble/chapter09.md

     for (i=0; i<len; i++) do_something_with(data[i]);
 analyzes the `data` string once, then processes each character of the string.
 For long strings, the second version has significant performance improvements.

 In addition to these tips, many programmers advise not using functions when the "n" variant is available.
 There are several reasons for this, most of which note the "safety" of the "n" variants.
 For example, the `strcmp` function depends on the fact that both strings contain the null character terminator.
-Using the `strncmp` variant on this function is safer because this version will compare two strings whether they are different lengths or whether one or both are missing their terminator.
+Using the `strcmp` variant on this function is safer because this version will compare two strings whether they are different lengths or whether one or both are missing their terminator.

 ### Avoid Messy Code with Strings ###